MINICOLA FAMILY HISTORY

 About our Minicola ancestors in Italy.

-Later generations are listed as either Contadino (Farmer) or Massaro.
-The family name in Italy was spelled Menecola but was changed to Minicola after their arrival in Canada.
+Note that the family name in Italy was spelled Menecola but was changed to Minicola after their arrival in Canada.
 It’s most likely the name was simply transcribed incorrectly due to the language barrier and the change just stuck.
 It’s my understanding that the pronunciation of Menecola in Italian is virtually the same as Minicola in English so it might have just been transcribed phonetically.
-Click here for more details on the Minicola/Menecola family tree.

 Other reasons for emigration from Roseto Valfortore.

-Father Luigi Sabetti was the first to emigrate from Roseto Valfortore.
+One of the first to emigrate from Roseto Valfortore was Father Luigi Sabetti.
 He was ordained in 1868 and left for America to accept a position as a theology professor at Woodstock College in Maryland.
-His enthusiastic letters to family and friends back home in Roseto inspired many Rosetans to consider emigration to America.
+He wrote many enthusiastic letters to family and friends back home in Roseto inspiring many Rosetans to consider emigration to America.
+It was just a few short years later in 1882 that the first group left Roseto.

 After initial opposition by local authorities the first group of eleven men left Roseto Valfortore in January 1882.
 Eight of that group eventually secured employment in the slate quarries near what would later become Roseto, Pennsylvania.
 One of that first group, Giuseppe Albanese, returned to Roseto Valfortore and he influenced others to consider emigration.
 One of those he influenced was a wealthy doctor named Giuseppe Cardo.

-Dr. Cardo sponsored a second group of 30 men, lending them travel money to make the trip to New York from the port of Naples in April of 1883.
+A second group left Roseto Valfortore in 1883.
+Research shows there may have been as many as 47 in this group including Dr. Cardo.
+He also sponsored either 9 or 15 of that group by lending them money to pay for the trip to New York from the port of Naples in April, 1883.
 Among this second group was my great grandfather Filippo Menecola and his oldest son Nicola.

 Loading...